Skip to content

 Common Harness Inspection Mistakes to Avoid

-Even well-meaning teams make these mistakes when it comes to harness inspections:
+Even well-meaning teams make these mistakes:

 • Only doing a visual check: Damage like stiffness or internal fraying won’t be seen—it has to be felt.